-As of 31 December 2019, under "Patents and licences", a licence related to the production of modules for the Stationary BU was impaired for kCHF 1'152 following the decision to outsource mainly the production of modules for this BU.
 As of 31 December 2020, under "Internally generated projects", an e-Transport project has been impaired for kCHF 293 in order to focus on more strategic projects.
+As of 31 December 2021, there was no impairment of intangible assets.

 Internally generated projects